markopalagruza/headless/embracing-the-world.md

 # Embracing The World
 ## This chapter explores how we are capacity for our own body and the bodies of other people, the rest of life, the planet.
-Then Richard guides us through an experiment exploring distance, and then the Single Eye experiment.
+Then we are guided through an experiment exploring distance, and then through the Single Eye experiment.

 [Watch this on YT](https://youtu.be/llWCHO2ivUg?si=e0Un37AkXBbRD32K) (6:31)